The City of Gold Coast plumbing boss didn’t know he needed a plumbing contractor licence

 The spokesman said Mr Farrelly’s role involved dealing with requirements under the Plumbing and Drainage Act, not the Queensland building services contractors’ requirements.”

-For struggling Gold Coast building and plumbing companies to discover that Keith Farrelly, the coordinator of Council’s Plumbing Department was fined $2000 by the Building Services Authority, (BSA) but now renamed the Queensland Building and Construction Commission (QBCC) for carrying out unlicensed plumbing work is bad enough.
-To then find out he is still working for the city is an absolute disgrace.
+For struggling Gold Coast building and plumbing companies to discover that Keith Farrelly, the coordinator of Council’s Plumbing Department, was fined $2000 by the Building Services Authority (BSA) but now renamed the Queensland Building and Construction Commission (QBCC) for carrying out unlicensed plumbing work is bad enough.
+Finding out he is still working for the city is an absolute disgrace.

-Farrelly’s implausible excuse?
-He was helping out a relative at no charge.
-City of Gold Coast’s Integrity and Ethical Standards Unit along Senior bureaucrats have obviously found this implausible excuse acceptable.
-Farrelly is a senior council officer with in excess of 20 years employment at the City of Gold Coast council.
-Farrelly hands out fines for breaches of the plumbing regulations and building codes on a daily basis yet we are expected to accept that he did not know his legal obligation under that same code.
+The City of Gold Coast’s Integrity and Ethical Standards Unit and senior bureaucrats have found this implausible excuse acceptable.
+Farrelly is a senior council officer with more than 20 years of employment at the City of Gold Coast council.
+Farrelly hands out fines for breaches of the plumbing regulations and building codes daily, yet we are expected to accept that he did not know his legal obligation under that same code.
 The reality is everyone in the council and the local plumbing industry knows the real reason why he was taking out permits for his nephew.

-The City of Gold Coast needs to get to the bottom of this and investigate if this obvious protectionist attitude is endemic throughout council and what else they are hiding.
-There should be no tolerance for this kind of cronyism in the council and those responsible should be right now entertaining the prospect of joining the unemployment line which they have had a large part in creating on the Gold Coast.
+The City of Gold Coast needs to get to the bottom of this and investigate if this apparent protectionist attitude is endemic throughout the council and what else they are hiding.
+There should be no tolerance for this kind of cronyism in the council, and those responsible should be entertaining the prospect of joining the unemployment line, which they have had a large part in creating on the Gold Coast.